ircdocs/modern-irc/index.md

 Servers form the backbone of IRC, providing a point to which clients may connect and talk to each other, and a point for other servers to connect to, forming an IRC network.

-The most common network configuration for IRC servers is that of a spanning tree [see the figure below], where each server acts as a central node for the rest of the net it sees.
+The most common network configuration for IRC servers is that of a spanning tree [see the figure below], where each server acts as a central node for the rest of the network it sees.
 Other topologies are being experimented with, but right there are no others in production.

-                               [ Server 15 ]  [ Server 13 ] [ Server 14]
+                               [ Server 15 ]  [ Server 13 ] [ Server 14 ]
                                      /                \         /
                                     /                  \       /
-            [ Server 11 ] ------ [ Server 1 ]       [ Server 12]
+            [ Server 11 ] ------ [ Server 1 ]       [ Server 12 ]
                                   /        \          /
                                  /          \        /
                       [ Server 2 ]          [ Server 3 ]